siderolabs/talos/website/content/v1.12/reference/configuration/v1alpha1/config.md

 {{< /highlight >}}</details> | |
 |`network` |<a href="#Config.machine.network">NetworkConfig</a> |Provides machine specific network configuration options. <details><summary>Show example(s)</summary>{{< highlight yaml >}}
 network:
-    hostname: worker-1 # Used to statically set the hostname for the machine.
     # `interfaces` is used to define the network interface configuration.
     interfaces:
         - interface: enp0s1 # The interface name.